-Israel prepares to demolish homes on Jerusalem outskirts, stoking Palestinian fears
+Israel begins to demolish homes on Jerusalem outskirts, stoking Palestinian fears

 Its political geography is complicated by the fact that parts of it lie outside the municipal boundaries of Israeli-occupied East Jerusalem but on the Israeli side of the barrier, cutting it off from the rest of the West Bank.

-Palestinian officials say the threatened structures lie within areas that they should control.
+Palestinian officials say some of the threatened structures lie within areas that they should control.
 The Palestine Liberation Organization issued a statement accusing the Israeli court of aiming “to set a precedent to enable the Israeli occupying forces to demolish numerous Palestinian buildings located in close proximity” to the barrier.

 Jamie McGoldrick, the United Nations humanitarian coordinator, and other U.N. officials called on the Israeli authorities last week to halt the demolition plans.
 They said 17 Palestinians faced displacement from the plans to level 10 buildings, including dozens of apartments.